 ‘Ella Minty shows how a strategic and innovative use of social media rooted in the knowledge of history’s silent forces can be a powerful tool to fight terrorism.
 A must-read for foreign policy strategists.’

-– Diego Gilardoni, international communication consultant and author of Decoding China
+– Diego Gilardoni, international communications consultant and author of Decoding China

 ‘Ella Minty is the ideal communication professional to write about "Social Media and the Islamic State".
 Her experience and depth of knowledge on the topic are unmatched.
 As a public relations professional now teaching the next generation(s) of PR pros, I look forward to reading her published work and encouraging my students to read it as well and take to heart her observations.’